MatheusRich/matheusrich.github.io/_drafts/crystal-vs-rust.md

 Crystal I don't think in memory management at all
 I dont feel like i'm in a "low level language".
 To me it just feels like "Typed-Ruby"

+is it even a fair comparisson? maybe i should compare crystal to something like Go (since it's also garbage collected).
+Those were my thoughts, let me know what you think.